jdprichards/JDPRi/README.md

 - 🔭 I’m currently working on a upsample program for MFR data exported from NeuroMap (Delsys)

 - 🌱 I’m currently learning C#, C++, Python and am starting to dabble with HTML with my webpage

+- I'm starting to learn how to use the unreal engine and have used a custom game engine created by UCLan for teaching purposes